izqui/todos/README.md

 ### How does it work?

-Todos installs a git precommit hook in your local Git repository, so whenever you are about to commit todos will look for "TODO" tags in comments an submit a Github issue.
+Todos installs a git `precommit hook` in your local Git repository, so whenever you are about to commit todos will look for "TODO" tags in comments an submit a Github issue.
 The issue url is referenced in the code, so you can jump directly there when browsing your code.

-In the same way, when you delete the TODO from your code, todos will mark the issue as closed in Github.
+In the same way, when you delete the TODO from your code, todos will mark the issue as closed in Github and add a message in your commit description, so you know this was the commit that fixed the issue.

 * `todos setup`:
 	* Checks if current directory is a git repository
 	* Checks ~/.todos/conf for conf file with github token
 	* Asks for github token if it doesn't exist
 	* Asks for github owner/repo to know where to post issues
+	* Adds `precommit hook` and makes it executable
-	* Adds precommit hook and makes it executable
+	* Adds `commit-msg hook` and makes it executable

 * `todos work`:
 	* Checks if current directory is a git repository